 The “Governing Documents” for your association are the Articles of Incorporation (if incorporated), Bylaws, Declaration of Covenants, Conditions and Restrictions (or Declaration of Condominium) plus any Rules and Regulations, Resolutions or guidelines that have been established by your association.
-These documents are recorded in the county in which the property lies and are provided to prospective purchasers as required by law.
-The laws of the state, county or municipality will supersede the community’s documents in the event of a conflict.
+These documents are recorded in the county in which the property exists and are provided to prospective purchasers as required by law.
+The laws of the state, county, or municipality will supersede the community’s documents in the event of a conflict.

 Where can I get a copy of the Governing Documents?

-You received a copy at, or prior to, closing on your home.
+You should have received a copy at, or prior to, closing on your home.
 If you need another set, it is available through your association and/or its managing agent.
 Your Governing Documents are recorded instruments so they are also available through the County in which your Association is located.
 A copy may be available for download on the community’s website.
 MMI posts all governing documents on our Portal in a format that is searchable by anyone having a specific question.

 What is a deed restriction?

-It is part of the Declaration of Covenants, Conditions and Restrictions (or Declaration of a Condominium) that you agreed to when you bought your home.
-Through this document, you agreed to certain standards of maintenance, upkeep and behavior in order to make the community as attractive as possible for yourself and your neighbors, and to maintain or enhance your property values.
+It is part of the Declaration of Covenants, Conditions, and Restrictions (or Declaration of a Condominium) that you agreed to when you bought your home.
+Through this document, you agreed to certain standards of maintenance, upkeep, and behavior in order to make the community as attractive as possible for yourself and your neighbors and to maintain or enhance your property values.
 These were conditions under which you purchased and you agreed by consummating the purchase.
 Under the law, if you did not receive a copy, you had the right not to purchase.
 But, by closing, you waived your right to receive a copy from the seller at the seller’s expense.

 Why do I need to comply with the deed restrictions?

-When you purchase a home in a deed restricted community you automatically agree to comply with the restrictions then in place or that are properly established.
+When you purchase a home in a deed-restricted community you automatically agree to comply with the restrictions then in place or that are properly established.
 This ensures that the integrity of the community is maintained.
 These restrictions are for your protection and for the protection of your neighbors.
 Failure to comply brings a responsibility to the Board of Directors to bring about any action legally necessary to force compliance.
 The change in appearance that you want to make, in violation of the covenants, may be one reason your neighbor bought a home in this community–so they would not have to look at that 10′ fence or purple door or 4-car garage.